Requesting school uniform

-Please click here to find out how to donate money.
+Please click here to donate money.
 Regular monthly donations are particularly welcome as they allow us to plan our work going forward.

 What do you need volunteers to do?

-We need volunteers to sort and pack uniform at our premises in Balerno, to collect donations from our drop-off points around the city, to deliver packs of uniform around Edinburgh, and to help at fundraising and promotional events.
+We need volunteers to sort and pack uniform at our premises at 525 Ferry Road, to deliver packs of uniform around Edinburgh, and to help at fundraising and promotional events.